typst-community/prequery/docs/book/quickstart/installation.typ

 = Using cargo-binstall

-The most straight forward way to install Tytanic is to use #link("https://crates.io/crates/cargo-binstall")[`cargo-binstall`], this saves you the hassle of compiling from source.
+The most straight forward way to install Prequery is to use #link("https://crates.io/crates/cargo-binstall")[`cargo-binstall`], this saves you the hassle of compiling from source.

 `prequery` is so far not published on #link("https://crates.io/")[crates.io], so you need to install by refrencing the git repository: